himalalps/ics23-hw/hw4.md

 |  x3011  | 0110 1000 1111 1111 |
 |  x3012  | 0110 1101 0000 0000 |

-2. Can the task completed by the above three instructions be accomplished with a single instruction?
+2. Can you use one instruction to do the same task as the three instructions above do?
 (Suppose you can define values in register directly)

 ## T9

-If after the execution of the following code, the content of `R0` is 12, please speculate what the content related to `R5` will be like.
+After the execution of the following code, the value stored in `R0` is 12.
+Please speculate what the value stored in `R5` is like.

 | Address |        Value        |
 | :-----: | :-----------------: |